 Not all artists on the residency programme opt to live onsite, some local artists may take a studio only and others guests may only avail of accommodation, depending on the focus and output of the residency.

 Taking place from July – December 2021, A Radical Plot residency connects the Museum community, affiliated mentors and residents as a gathering of co-thinkers who will work together in adaptable, radical and dynamic ways to reignite the possibilities for creative continuity and inclusivity.
 Core values for the programme are care and repair, civic agency, play, inclusivity, community, ecologies, and the future.
 A Radical Plot Residency artists include, Aoife Dunne, Isadora Epstein, Clodagh Emoe, Sean Hanrahan, Chinedum Muotto, Liliane Puthod and Fiona Whelan with theatre company Brokentalkers, (Feidlim Cannon and Gary Keegan).

 The IMMA residency programme dates back to 1995.
 Our Artist Directory includes residency artists from 2004 to the present day.
+To search an artist within the directory please select in the dropdown menu the ‘Residency Artist’ filter.
 We are working to add the entire archive to the Directory, but in the interim you can view a list of residents from 1995 – 2004 below.

 |Luz Maria Bedoya|